-Here’s a note to 10Q Co-Host Alyssa Goodman from Courtney Dressing, author of the work presenting the image above.
+Here’s a note to 10Q Co-Host Alyssa Goodman from Prof. Courtney Dressing, author of the work presenting the image above.
 [Bracketed information] added for clarification.

 “It’s fun to see the press release image side-by-side with Figure 17b [the image from the article, at right, above].
 Although I initially made the version on the left for a press conference, I always show that version instead of the version on the right.
 The host star temperature information is intriguing, but the left version of the figure is so much cleaner and clearer that I use it instead of Figure 17b even when speaking to exoplanet experts.
 The biggest changes I made in converting the published figure into the press image were removing the error bars and eliminating the host star temperature information (and the terrible color scale).
 I tried to follow the advice of David Aguilar and Christine Pulliam [public affairs experts] by figuring out exactly what I wanted readers to learn from the figure and removing everything that didn’t specifically address those points.